What are ‘undiscovered’ or ‘lost’ tribes?

 So they aren’t necessarily living as they were in past centuries?

 No one is.
-Some Amazonian groups even had guns, from intertribal trading, before they’d ever met a non-Indian.
+Some Amazonian groups even had guns, from intertribal trading, before they’d ever met a non-indigenous person.
 Most uncontacted tribes have used some metal tools, which they have found, stolen or traded with their neighbours, for many years or even generations.
 Uncontacted peoples in the Andaman Islands use bits of metal from old shipwrecks, and so forth.
 Sweet potato, the staple for some Polynesian tribes well before their contact with Europeans, in fact came from South America.

 So are there any pristine societies?